 That team was led by the explosive guard duo of Marcus Keene and Rayson, who combined to average more than 50 points per game.
 Keene became the first NCAA Division I player in 20 years to average 30 points per game.

 Both Keene and Rayson, along with Fowler and another recent CMU alum, Rayshawn Simmons, are playing professionally.

-In Gamble's one season as a member of Keno Davis' staff at Providence, MarShon Brooks led the BIG EAST and ranked second nationally in scoring with a 24.6 points per game average.
-Brooks would go on to be selected in the first round of the 2011 NBA Draft.
+Gamble joined coach Keno Davis’ Chippewa staff in 2012-13 after serving under Davis at Providence for two seasons, 2010-11 and 2011-12.
+The Friars’ MarShon Brooks led the BIG EAST and ranked second nationally in scoring at 24.6 points per game during the ’10-11 season.
+He was selected in the first round of the 2011 NBA Draft.